 |William Goodenberger's photos of his comrades.
 Courtesy of Ralph Goodenberger.|

-Many friendships were formed and the comrades would to write to each other to keep in touch, but over a relatively short period the correspondence dried-up.
+Many friendships were formed and the comrades tried to keep in touch, but over a relatively short period the heavily (Soviet) censored correspondence dried-up.

 There is not evidence that souvenir watches were brought back, nor that they were they given as presentations.
 Certainly their leader, John C. Miller, was not rewarded this way.

-In a transcript from a raidio broadcast on WHBC-FM-April 3., 1949, we learn that Karl Krumm died October 8, 1949.
-Seven of the watchmakers from the Russian expedition were reported living. all residents of Canton; namely, Burt Beebout at 435 Hazlett Ave.
-NW.: James Davis at 238 Bedford Ave.
-SW.; Alfred Fravel at 327 6th St. NW.; Victor Roust at 647 Park Ave.
-W.; Louis Rymanat 1016 6th St. SW.: Albert Shoutz at 1912 9th St. SW.; and W. H. Woessner at 1206 Park Ave.
-SW.
-There was a strong possibility that William Goodenberger was still living, but that could not be verified.
+In a radio broadcast on Canton's WHBC station in 1949, it was reported that Karl Krumm had died in October 1949, but that seven of the watchmakers from the Russian expedition, all residents of Canton, were still living; namely, Burt Beebout, James Davis, Alfred Fravel, Victor Roust, Louis Rymanat, Albert Shoutz and William Woessner.
+There was a strong possibility that William Goodenberger was also still living, but that could not be verified.

 The Type-1 in either pocket watch or wrist watch configuration are often referred to as Kirovskie's.
 However, strictly speaking this should only be used to describe watches made after 1935 at 1GCHZ Kirov.
 Many post war models made at the First Moscow Watch Factory Kirov, like the Probeda, are also called Kirovskie's.